fabien-marty/stlog/docs/tuning.md

 )
 ```

-Moreover, `stlog` capture your "not catched" exceptions to emit them as `critical` messages.
+Moreover, `stlog` capture your "not catched" exceptions to emit them as `ERROR` messages.
 You can disable this or tune this with:

 ```python
 from stlog import setup